RonenNess/GeonBit.UI/README.md

 - Fixed bug with icon enum to icon filename on linux.

+### 3.1.0.4

+- Changed StyleProperty from class to struct, to generate less garbage.
+- Added "drawing phase" param to entity draw, so we'll know what part we are drawing at this call.
+- Fixed bug with icons background shadow / outline color and opacity.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.